heesoo-jang/starter-hugo-academic/content/authors/admin/_index.md

 ---

 Hi!
-I'm a Ph.D. student at the [Hussman School of Journalism and Media](http://hussman.unc.edu/), Univeristy of North Carolina at Chapel Hill.
+I'm a [Royster fellow](https://gradschool.unc.edu/funding/gradschool/royster/) and a [Richard Cole fellow](https://web.archive.org/web/20191118042438/http://hussman.unc.edu/phd/cost-and-funding) at the [Hussman School of Journalism and Media](http://hussman.unc.edu/), Univeristy of North Carolina at Chapel Hill.
 My advisor is [Dr. Shannon McGregor](http://www.shannoncmcgregor.com/).
-I'm a [Royster fellow](https://gradschool.unc.edu/funding/gradschool/royster/) and a [Richard Cole fellow](https://web.archive.org/web/20191118042438/http://hussman.unc.edu/phd/cost-and-funding), and I'm also currently affiliated with the [Center for Information Technology, and Public Life (CITAP)](https://citap.unc.edu/).
+I'm also currently affiliated with the [Center for Information Technology, and Public Life (CITAP)](https://citap.unc.edu/), where I am currently working as the policy graduate assistant.
 Previously, I worked at [SNU FactCheck Center](https://factcheck.snu.ac.kr/home/about), the first and only fact-checking platform in South Korea.

 ### 👉 My Research
 I study the <b>multifaceted impacts of AI systems and digital platforms</b> on people and society.
 I am passionate about my research because of its implications for justice and democracy.
 I'm a communication scholar by training, and I believe <b>how we communicate impacts and harms matters a lot</b>.
 Here are the projects I'm currently working on:
 - Public discourses of ethical issues around AI systems (dissertation project)
-- Public opinon of platform governance
+- Public opinion of platform governance
 - Harms and biases of AI systems
 - Digital harms of transnational platform ecosystems